 His ball skills are that of a guard who scores well off the dribble in mid-range isolation.
 He can back down virtually any big men in the league, using his speed and explosiveness to finish at the rim (69 percent field goal percentage at the rim, per Cleaning The Glass).
 Having pogo sticks as legs does not do his opponents any favors.
-Paschall’s first and second bounce are extremely quick, allowing him to elevate above the defense fast for rebounds (85th percentile on offensive rebounds: 4.4%), put-backs, and shot attempts at the rim.
+Paschall’s first and second bounce is extremely quick, allowing him to elevate above the defense fast for rebounds (85th percentile on offensive rebounds: 4.4%), put-backs, and shot attempts at the rim.

 As for his numbers this season, they are incredibly intriguing.
 Through Wednesday, he is averaging 17.3 points (2nd among rookies), 5.5 REB, 1.8 AST, on 50.7 percent shooting including 81.4 percent from the charity stripe.
 His ability to draw fouls is a testament to the purpose with which he attacks the rim.
 He currently ranks 98th percentile in the NBA, drawing fouls on 18.8 percent of his field-goal attempts.